Dr. Anne Miller

-Say goodbye to cloudy vision and hello to clear.
+Say goodbye to cloud vision and hello to clear.

 A cataract is when our natural lens becomes cloudy, and it’s a fact of life; if we have enough birthdays, we will develop cataracts.